redhat-actions/openshift-actions-runner-chart/README.md

 # Helm release name to use.
 export RELEASE_NAME=actions-runner

-helm install $RELEASE_NAME ./actions-runner/ \
+helm install $RELEASE_NAME openshift-actions-runner/actions-runner \
     --set-string githubPat=$GITHUB_PAT \
     --set-string githubOwner=$GITHUB_OWNER \
     --set-string githubRepository=$GITHUB_REPO \
 && echo "---------------------------------------" \
 && helm get manifest $RELEASE_NAME | kubectl get -f -
 ```

-5. You can re-run step 4 if you want to add runners with different images, labels, etc. You can leave out the `githubPat` on subsequent runs, since the secret will be left out if it exists already.
+5. You can re-run step 4 if you want to add runners with different images, labels, etc. You can leave out the `githubPat` on subsequent runs, since it will re-use an existing secret will be left out if it exists already.

 The runners should show up under `Settings > Actions > Self-hosted runners` shortly afterward.